19-ade/tit-Bits/README.md

 dd_disceted: scraps all the tut , lecture and practical slides from Sanjay Sir's website.
 I used this website:https://sanjayvidhyadharan.in

 nuclear_launch_codes:At first glance it looks like a web scraping script .
 But behold! it actually rick rolls you.
 Yes! it has all the imports you need to scrab websites it even has a fully working scraping fucntion defined (courtsey:dd_disected) to fool you. the youtube link and xpath instructing the driver to click on the play button is encrypted , so as to not reveal its secrets.

 decrypt.py: this is the script whose function is called in nucler_launch to decode the links.

 text_editor: its abasic text editor created in python

+Sem :2-2

+mpi_dissected: scraps all the pdfs for tut , lecs , practicals for mpi course ECE/EEE/INSTR F241